openaccess-dk/openaccess-dk.github.io/index.md

 ---
-title: Dansk netværk for Open Access
+title: Danish Network for Open Access
 permalink: /
 layout: default
 ---

-## Danish Network of Open Access
+## Danish Network for Open Access

 The _Danish Network for Open Access_ consists of employees from Danish educational institutions who deal with the dissemination as well as operational and developmental issues in relation to Open Access.